binxiaoff/core/doc/technical/creditguaranty/eligibility.rst

 Configurations
 -------------
-For each eligibility field of bool type and list type, we can add configurations and define which "option" is eligible.
+For each eligibility field of bool type and list type, we can define for each "option" whether it's eligible by adding a ``ProgramEligibilityConfiguration``.
-An eligibility field of value type has a configuration by default that is eligible.
+An eligibility field of value type has always a configuration of which the eligible is always true.
+It means that the field is required (any value is eligible).
-They saved in ``ProgramEligibilityConfiguration`` entity.

 Illustration for eligibility field of bool type :